AmanSharmapolynomial/Invoice-Intelligence-UI/README.md

 # Vite + React JS

 # Steps to set the project up
-- Create a react ptoject using viteeeeee
+- Create a react ptoject using viteeeeeee
 - Configure Tailwind CSS and
 - Install shadcn